-Tip #1: Be Cautious with Social Media Posts: Many people post details about every facet of their lives on social media websites like Facebook, Twitter, Instagram, LinkedIn and other social media pages.
+Tip #1: Be Cautious with Social Media Posts: Many people post details about every facet of their lives on social media websites like Facebook, Twitter, Instagram, LinkedIn and other social media platforms.
 However, the public areas of these sites can be monitored by anyone which includes potential vandals and thieves.
-Some people assume that social media sites do not have enough identifying information for those with bad motives to find their home and take advantage of their absence.
-However, photos posted on social media websites can depict distinctive features of neighborhoods and homes.
 While you might not think people have their homes burglarized while they are on a cruise in the Bahamas, this event occurs on a daily basis across the U.S. The best practice is not to indicate on your social media site specific periods when you will be on vacation or otherwise away from home.

-Tip #2: Turn Your Home Water Off: Water from a burst pipe, defective water heater, leaking dishwasher or other source causes a substantial amount of property damage.
+Tip #2: Turn Your Home Water Off: Water from a burst pipe, defective water heater, leaking dishwasher or other source can cause a substantial amount of property damage.
 When people are away from home for an extended period, water damage can cause more severe damage over a longer period of time.
 Some water claims are excluded if the insurer can show the water damage was the result of neglect or that the water penetration was not a “sudden” event.
-While this terminology can be interpreted creatively by an experienced Florida insurance claims attorney, a prolonged leak is more likely to result in a denial.
+A prolonged leak is more likely to result in a denial.